TuanaCelik/cumul.io-multitenancy-auth0-example/README.md

 CUMULIO_API_TOKEN=XXX
 ```

 ## IV.
-Adapt `server.js` according to your needs
+Adapt `server.js` and `dashboardClient.js` according to your needs

-- If you have chosen different tags to tag regular and drillthrough dashboards, you will need to change the consts `tag` and `drillthroughtag`.
+- If you have chosen different tags to tag regular and drillthrough dashboards, you will need to change the `tag` and `drillthroughtag` in `dashboardClient.js`.
-- Optionally, you can disable custom theming and/or custom css, by setting the consts `custom_theme` and `custom_css` to false.
+- Optionally, you can disable custom theming and/or custom css, by setting the `custom_theme` and `custom_css` in `server.js` to false.
 You can also specify a specific image and/or text widget chart id where the logo and first name of the client should appear, otherwise it will add it to all image and text widgets.

-## V. Adapt `public/js/app.js` according to your needs
+## V. Adapt `src/app.js` according to your needs

 - If you want, you can change the styling of the loader on top.
 - You will have to add your desired functionality of your custom event(s) under `Cumulio.onCustomEvent((e)=>{...}`.
 This is where you can assign the selected values to the corresponding parameters.